hackupc/legal-page/_documents/terms_and_conditions.md

 - How good your code is.
 It doesn't matter if your code is messy, or not well commented, or uses inefficient algorithms.
 Hacking is about playing around, making mistakes, and learning new things.
 If your code isn't production ready, we're not going to mark you down.
 - How well you pitch.
 Hacking is about building and learning, not about selling.
-- How good the idea is.
-Again, Hackathons aren't about coming up with innovative ideas.
-It's about building and learning.
 - How well the project solves a problem.
 You can build something totally useless and as long as you're learning and having fun, that's a good hack!
 Sometimes a pointless project is one of the best hacks!

 So don't worry about coming up with the next big idea or building the next Facebook.
 You'll have plenty of time for that outside the hackathon. just focus on learning, having fun, and making new friends.
 At the end of the day the skills you learn and the friends you make might lead to the next big thing—but you don't have to do that to win a hackathon.